 Located at Fort Meade, Maryland, the Defense Information Systems Agency (DISA) Headquarters Complex houses the combat support agency of the Department of Defense.
 DISA offers information technology services and capabilities that enable the nation's military to accomplish complex missions.

-Southland provided the HVAC, plumbing, and building automation designs for the facility totaling over one million square feet.
-The facility includes three Class A office buildings, mission critical space, and common areas such as a cafeteria, kitchen, fitness center, health clinic, auditorium, and conference center.
+Totaling over one million square feet, the facility includes three Class A office buildings, mission critical space, and common areas such as a cafeteria, kitchen, fitness center, health clinic, auditorium, and conference center.

 The overall design incorporates a fewer number of larger units to reduce first costs and continual maintenance costs while lowering the overall pressure drop for energy use savings.

 Successful PartnershipsOwner: USACE

 In the MediaSouthland Industries Project Awarded $1.3M Energy Rebate from Baltimore Gas and Electric